 Understanding the DCPS Budget Worksheet Data Alongside the Mayor’s Budget Book

-There are some differences between the DCPS school budget worksheet data and the Mayor’s Budget Book.
+There are some differences between the DCPS school budget worksheet data and the DCPS school profiles in the Mayor’s Budget Book for GA0, as found on cfo.dc.gov.

-The DCPS submitted budget worksheets represent the full submitted budget for schools across all fund sources and program codes.
-This means the DCPS budget worksheets will reflect more funding on school budgets than the budget book.
-Below is a list of programs that move from school cost centers and onto the OSSE budget or into DCPS Schoolwide budget codes creating differences in budget and FTE totals.
+The DCPS submitted budget worksheets represent the full submitted budget for schools across all fund sources and program codes in both the DCPS (GA0) and OSSE (GD0) budgets.
+This means the DCPS budget worksheets will reflect more funding on school budgets than in the Mayor’s Budget Book.

 To access the Mayor’s Budget Book, click here.